Introduction to the ABO Blood Group System (Online CE Course)

 • Immune ABO Antibodies

-• Which of the following are examples of events that may produce immune ABO antibodies?
+• Which of the following is an event that may produce immune ABO antibodies?

 • Which of the following is the predominant immunoglobulin class for anti-A and anti-B antibodies?